emmamme/UTutor/README.md

   1. Edit their own profiles except email
   2. Can search for tutors by username or by skills
   3. Search results will be displayed on google map and in a list
-7. All data user entered are save into MongoDB database file
+7. All data user entered are save into MongoDB database

 ## Features:
 __1. Google Map API__